KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:------:|
 |   | bool |

-Return True if there is no any link in links attribute.
+Return true if there is no any link in links attribute.

 #### VPoint.offset()